simon-benigeri/calendar-bot/README.md

 ## Setting up

 ### 1. Python requirements
-This chatbot was developed in a `python > 3.10` environment.
+This chatbot was developed in a `python=3.10` environment.
 The requirements for the demo are in `requirements_demo.txt`.

 ```bash
 conda create -n calendar-bot python=3.10